compute temp/profile command

 When using the out keyword with a value of bin, the calculated temperature for each bin does not include the degrees-of-freedom adjustment described in the preceding paragraph, for fixes that constrain molecular motion.
 It does include the adjustment due to the extra option, which is applied to each bin.

-See this howto section of the manual for a discussion of different ways to compute temperature and perform thermostatting.
+See the Howto thermostat doc page for a discussion of different ways to compute temperature and perform thermostatting.
 Using this compute in conjunction with a thermostatting fix, as explained there, will effectively implement a profile-unbiased thermostat (PUT), as described in (Evans).

 This compute calculates a global scalar (the temperature).
 Depending on the setting of the out keyword, it also calculates a global vector or array.
 For out = tensor, it calculates a vector of length 6 (KE tensor), which can be accessed by indices 1-6.
 For out = bin it calculates a global array which has 2 columns and N rows, where N is the number of bins.
 The first column contains the number of atoms in that bin.
 The second contains the temperature of that bin, calculated as described above.
 The ordering of rows in the array is as follows.
 Bins in x vary fastest, then y, then z.
 Thus for a 10x10x10 3d array of bins, there will be 1000 rows.
 The bin with indices ix,iy,iz = 2,3,4 would map to row M = (iz-1)*10*10 + (iy-1)*10 + ix = 322, where the rows are numbered from 1 to 1000 and the bin indices are numbered from 1 to 10 in each dimension.

 These values can be used by any command that uses global scalar or vector or array values from a compute as input.
-See this section for an overview of LAMMPS output options.
+See the Howto output doc page for an overview of LAMMPS output options.

 The scalar value calculated by this compute is “intensive”.
 The vector values are “extensive”.
 The array values are “intensive”.